 We don’t know all the answers because the vaccines are new, but what we do know is that the currently approved vaccines do not contain a live virus, meaning they should be safe for patients with immune diseases.

-A number of my neurological disorder patients have received the vaccine and they are doing well.
-The risk of getting COVID-19 is far greater than the risk of the vaccine, and I’m advising my patients to get the vaccine if they can.
+A number of our neurological disorder patients have received the vaccine and they are doing well.
+The risk of getting COVID-19 is far greater than the risk of the vaccine, and we are advising our patients to get the vaccine if they can.

 The pandemic has taken a terrible toll on caregivers.
 Social isolation, limited access to care, and uncertainty in the job market have increased the stress on caregivers dramatically.
-My heart goes out to them.
+Our hearts goes out to them.